wedgits, jr. set

 Derby term: "mardy" (mardy-bum, mardyass)

-I asked if it was like being a crybaby, and the response was "more stroppy than 'crybaby'" Then I had to ask about "stroppy."
+I asked if it was like being a crybaby, and the response was "more stroppy than 'crybaby'" Then I had to ask about "stroppy.""Nesh" means tending to feel cold when others don't, or feeling cold easily.

 A couple of times as we walked around Tissington, I guessed about some comment or posturing, "Mardy?"
 No, they said, and explained why it wasn't quite mardy.
 At one point Adam, the nightclub owner, complained that he was cold.
 "Mardy?"
 I asked.
 Conrad said "Mardy AND nesh."